Andres2295/Andres-Torres-Colon/css.md

 }
 ```

     CSS elements can also be combined as displayed in the example below:
 > Example - note that `p` is refering to an **element** `.value` is refering to an element `class="value"` property value.
+> This specify wich HTML element will be affected by the class.
 ```css
 p.value {
   font-family: verdana;